 Once you cross the river and climb up towards Loch an Daimh, the worst is over.
 You may be forgiven for calling an early halt to the day and stopping at the bothy at Knockdamph (NH 286 954).
 If you continue, the paths are clear and good, becoming 4x4 tracks as you progress towards Oykel Bridge.
 There's another bothy at Duag Bridge (the schoolhouse NH 340975).

-Oykel Bridge centres around the hotel (a rather upmarket place aimed at the huntin' shooting' fishin' crowd), but there are camping spots further up the river if it's out of your price range.
+Oykel Bridge centres around the hotel (a friendly and welcoming place that is a welcome refreshment or stopping point), but there are camping spots further up the river if it's out of your price range.

 If you visit Ullapool, there's an easier route alternative that heads out from the back of town towards Loch Achall and follows the Rhidorroch River to join the main route at Loch an Daimh.
 It's 4x4 tracks almost all the way and pleasant enough country.
 If the weather is foul or your legs are suffering this is a good alternative to an otherwise taxing leg.